panel-attack/panel-attack/server/README.md

 ### Windows versions of luasocket and luafilesystem

-For windows you either need to include the files in the repository or get the files yourself.
+For windows you need to make sure the following platform specific libraries are present and working

-look in the folders like "luapower lfs for win64 server" lfs.dll (on windows) lfs.so (on linux) lua51.dll (on windows) socket/core.so (on linux, make a folder for socket and put core.so in there)
+lua51.dll (may have to go into the root folder, not sure) server\lib\lfs.dll (included version should work) common\lib\sqlite\lsqlite3.dll (included version should work) common\lib\socket\core.dll

-it may still complain about missing files.
 Try to figure out from the error message what you are missing.

 ## Ranking